RNBS Completion - Online

 - Leadership and Outcomes Management (NRS 412) experience occurs in a virtual health system (online) where students are able to interact with faculty and peers while accommodating their personal schedules.

 - Integrative Practicum (NRS 426A) is an independent experiential course focused on systems and health issues for local communities.

 RNBS to Master's program

-The School of Nursing also offers two pathways from the RNBS program to the Online Master's in Nursing Education program.
+The School of Nursing also offers a seamless pathway from the RNBS program to the Online Master's in Nursing Education program.